EquinoxKernel/Equinox-Kernel-Adiutor/README.md

 # Equinox Kernel Adiutor

-## Equinox Kernel Adiutor is a modified version of official Kernel Adiutor, which is originally developed by Willi Ye aka Grarak.
+## Equinox Kernel Adiutor is a modified version of official Kernel Adiutor, which is originally developed by Willi Ye aka Grarak and Later modified by Sunil Paul Mathew.
 All the credits goes to the original developer.

 ## Download
 ### !
 [Download latest build](https://github.com/equinox-kernel/Equinox-Kernel-Adiutor/blob/equinox/download/com.equinox.kerneladiutor.apk?raw=true) !
 [All builds](https://github.com/equinox-kernel/Equinox-Kernel-Adiutor/releases) !